javpet/Payinterns_Amsterdam/README.md

 # README

-This site is for the great companies out there which pay more than more than the living wage (currently €9.11/hr without benefits.) to their creative / design interns.
+This site is for the great companies 🙌 out there, which pay more than the living wage (currently €9.11/hr without benefits) to their creative / design interns in Amsterdam 🇳🇱.